Through a Face Full of Fur

 - In the"Pecos Bill" segment from the same package movie, the eponymous character becomes red-faced when Slue Foot Sue, passing by on a large catfish, catches his eyes and he coyly turns away.
 He turns red again when he gets so titillated, he launches into the air like a rocket.

 - In "The Legend of Sleepy Hollow" segment of The Adventures of Ichabod and Mr. Toad, a townsman blushes red as Katrina Van Tassel flirts with him.
-Later in the same featurette, at the closing of Brom Bones' song about the Headless Horseman, Ichabod turns red from heat, while eating some very hot food and smoke expels from his ears.
+Later in the same featurette, at the closing of Brom Bones' song about the Headless Horseman, Ichabod turns red from heat while eating a boiled egg with too much pepper on it, and smoke expels from his ears.

 - The Caterpillar from Alice in Wonderland turns red twice: Once when Alice unintentionally insults him for his height and he hastily puffs away on his hookah before he's engulfed in smoke and meta-morphs into a butterfly, the other time when he gets annoyed by Alice's question of how to find her next destination.

 - In The Brave Little Toaster, the Air Conditioner gets so hot-tempered that he turns red, overheats and shorts out, after the other appliances insult him due to his inability to move around like the others.

 - In the same movie, the Giant Magnet turns gold (or yellow) with anger unusually rather than red, furiously trying to attract and collect the appliances at the junkyard.

 - Roger Rabbit turns all kinds of colors after downing a shot of whiskey.

 - In A Goofy Movie, Goofy, turns green after having been lured onto a roller-coaster by Max.